Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Fine-grained Video-Text Understanding

 \section{Fine-grained Video-Text Understanding}

-In the following, we review methods that adapt existing pre-trained image-text foundation models to address specific video-text understanding tasks.
+In the following, we review methods that adapt existing pre-trained ILFMs to address specific video-text understanding tasks.
 Based on the required granularity of understanding, we categorize the video-text understanding tasks into fine-grained and coarse-grained classes, providing a clearer structural understanding and enabling researchers to identify methods most relevant to their research domains.
-We first introduce fine-grained video-text understanding, which requires precise localization of spatial regions (e.g., bounding boxes or segmentations), temporal intervals, or targeted editing of relevant video segments based on textual descriptions.
+In the following, we first introduce fine-grained video-text understanding, which requires precise localization of spatial regions (e.g., bounding boxes or segmentations) or temporal intervals.